 14. Massage Chair Tracks

 The track that the rollers travel on.
-You'll see different terms like S-Track, L-Track or SL-Track when doing your research on massage chairs and they are appropriately named after the shape of the track.
-See a more in-depth look at S-Track vs L-Track massage chairs.
+You'll see different terms like S-Track, L-Track or SL-Track when doing your research on massage chairs and they're appropriately named after the shape of the track.

 16. Shiatsu Massage